Denver Sex Crimes Lawyer

 • $1,000 to $100,000 in fines

 If the individual does not have a permanent address, they are still required to report to a local law enforcement agency.
 Not doing so is an offense called failure to identify location.
-It’s an unclassified misdemeanor punishable by up to 30 days in jail.
+It’s an unclassified misdemeanor.
+Consulting a misdemeanor defense lawyer in Denver can provide legal guidance, as this offense is punishable by up to 30 days in jail.

 Contact the Law Office of Kevin Cahill